alex-wyc/APCS_HW/20-Sorts/README.md

 	* Efficiency Analysis
 		* For the ith time the cursor has moved, finding the minimum takes 1 operation in the best case scenario and n-1 operation in the worst case scenario.
 		* Therefore, for an array of n lists, the best case scenario will consist of n operations (resulted from the best case in each scan) and the worst case scenario results from the sum from 1 to n-1, which simplifies to n(n-1).
-		* This sort is not as efficient as insertion sort for small datasets, but becomes more efficient as the sample size and array length become larger.
-However, it is still not as efficient as some of the more complicated algorithms.
+		* This sort is not as efficient as insertion sort because it has to loop through the entire list to find the min, and thus its average time stamp is higher than that of insertion sort.
 	* Code:
 	```java
 	public void ssort() {